kunhwiko/concepts/databases.md

 ##### Database Scalability
 ```
-read problems : as tables grow, it becomes harder to read information that reader needs
+read problems: as tables grow, it becomes harder to read information that reader needs
-Indexing : uses additional memory to maintain a lookup for faster querying (imagine glossary page)
+Indexing: uses additional memory to maintain a lookup for faster querying (imagine glossary/aisle numbers)
-  1) Tree Indexing : Allows us to do fast range queries
+  1) Tree-based Indexing : Allows us to do fast range queries
-  2) Hash Indexing : Allows us to do fast exact queries
+  2) Hash-based Indexing : Allows us to do fast exact queries

 load problems : what if database has too much requests or failures result in inaccessible databases?
 Replication : makes copies of the database for backup purposes